MHBagheri8286/Calculator10/README.md

-﻿In this project, i Implement a calculator layout exactly like windows 10 calculator and Make it responsive just like it.
+In this project, i Implement a calculator layout exactly like windows 10 calculator and Make it responsive just like it.
 Good Luck